Dev-Torisima/Prorigh/Explanation/English.md

 ## Log
  If an operation fails, the cause will be written.
 If an error or exception occurs during execution, a separate message will be written for each.
  Click the "clear" button at the bottom right to reset.

 ---

+## File Path
+ The Blocks that performs file operations can write to the app storage folder.
+The path to that folder can be specified as "AppFile:\~".
+It is not recommended to directly look up the path and access it.
+ However, there are file names that cannot be specified because there are files or file names used to save app data.
+The behavior of operations on these files when the app is launched or closed is undefined.
+ >["Set", "Backup", etc.]

+---